Bassel-Sadek/MTC/Network-Building-with-NetworkWrangler.md

 * **Install [Github Desktop](https://desktop.github.com/).**  You can use this for the next step, cloning *NetworkWrangler* from Github, and also for committing changes to the *NetworkWrangler* network configuration back to github.
 * **Clone [NetworkWrangler from Github](https://github.com/BayAreaMetro/NetworkWrangler)** and keep track of where you cloned it.
 We typically clone it into our personal `Documents` folder or `Documents\GitHub`.
 For example, Flavia's installation is in `C:\Users\ftsang\Documents\GitHub\NetworkWrangler`.
 * **Install [Git](https://git-scm.com/downloads).**  This is related to, but not the same as the [GitHub Desktop application](https://desktop.github.com/); we'll need it because projects are coded as local git repositories (that are not on Github).
 This is typically installed in `C:\Program Files\Git`.
-* **Install [Box Drive](https://www.box.com/resources/downloads/drive).**  This is because our 2015 base networks are in Box and using Box Drive ensures you're testing with the most recent versions.
+* **Install [Box Drive](https://www.box.com/resources/downloads/drive).**  ~~This is because our 2015 base networks are in Box and using Box Drive ensures you're testing with the most recent versions.
 If you don't have access to the [2015 base network inputs here](https://mtcdrive.box.com/s/qbkhr1y6gedifou5i84nm41frtrsco5k), contact a member of the modeling team.
-Take note of where Box Drive syncs this folder to your local disk since you'll need that to [Build a network](#build-a-network) below.
+Take note of where Box Drive syncs this folder to your local disk since you'll need that to [Build a network](#build-a-network) below.~~  2015 base networks are available here: [TM1_2015_Base_Network](https://github.com/BayAreaMetro/TM1_2015_Base_Network) which is cloned to `M:\Application\Model One\Networks\TM1_2015_Base_Network`

 ### Using the command line, python interpreter, and the NetworkWrangler Python module